FreeCAD/FreeCAD-documentation/wiki/Navigation_Cube.md

 ### Main cube

-The main cube has 26 faces   * 6 main faces, 12 rectangular edge faces (<small>(v0.20)</small> ), and 8 corner faces.
+The main cube has 26 faces: 6 main faces, 12 rectangular edge faces (<small>(v0.20)</small> ), and 8 corner faces.
 Clicking any of them will reorient the camera so that its direction is perpendicular to the selected face.

 ### Directional arrows

-There are six directional arrows   * four triangular arrowheads and two curved arrows.
+There are six directional arrows: four triangular arrowheads and two curved arrows.
 Clicking one of the triangular arrows will rotate the [3D view](3D_view.md) around a line perpendicular to the direction of the arrow.
 Clicking a curved arrow will rotate the [3D view](3D_view.md) around the view direction.

 ### Reverse view button